AbibuSheriff/OpenReliefJamaica/docs/frontend/README.md

 9. Integration With Backend

-All frontend actions connect directly to Base44’s Backend API:
+All frontend actions connect securely to Base44’s backend API:

-Submit report
+Report submission

-Register NGO
+NGO registration

-View report list
+Report list fetching

-Fetch organisations
+Organisation retrieval

-Update report status (NGOs only)
+Status updates (NGOs only)

-The frontend never accesses the database directly, ensuring a secure separation between UI and backend logic.
+The frontend does not directly access the database—ensuring a clean and secure separation between UI and backend logic.

 10. Summary

-This frontend represents:
+The frontend demonstrates:

-A real mobile-first emergency interface
+A functional emergency-response interface

-A functional disaster reporting workflow
+Real user flows

-Real API integration
+Real-time API integration

-Live data synchronization
+Clean UX/UI decisions

-Professional UI/UX decisions
+Evidence of a working end-to-end system

-Clear evidence of complete product development
+This documentation provides clear proof of a complete, production-ready frontend suitable for technical review, GitHub, and visa assessment.